kallewesterling/seshat/docs/source/getting-started/setup/cloud/pulumi.rst

    - Chose ``UKSouth`` location
    - Made custom edits to the config files for the Seshat app

-To activate the provided Pulumi environment and install the required packages, run the following commands:
+To activate the Pulumi environment and install the required packages, run the following commands:

 .. code-block:: bash